 Each payroll system has its own strengths.
 The right choice depends on your business needs, priorities, and budget.

-Factorial helps businesses run payroll and HR all in one system.
+Factorial helps businesses run payroll and HR with one system.
 This reduces mistakes, saves time, and makes managing employees easier.
 Payroll works directly with employee records, time tracking, and paid time off, so all information is up to date.

 Key ways Factorial helps your business go paperless: